The king of storytelling rap makes his album debut with “Survival.”

 Drink ’til it’s Cris’ you piss out

 I feel the vibes, they pissed now (Pissed)

 You know what I love about “Penthouse?”
 It’s so f**king easygoing!
 Honestly, I wouldn’t be surprised if both J and Dave were sitting down with a group of bad b*tches around them while they were laying down their verses to the song.

 “Baby” probably won’t get much love from folks, but in my opinion, the track is hotter than fish grease!
 On it, Dave East gushes over this chick he’s f**king with that has a bangin’ ass body, loyal mentality, and freaky habits.

 What I love about “Baby” is that it has a soulful hook, a vibrant instrumental, and bars by Dave that are as relentless as a hungry n***a from the hood that wants a chicken sandwich to eat for lunch.

 I know this sounds weird, but something about “OG” sounds exclusive as s**t, to me.
-It almost feels like those with bookoo money are the only ones that can relate to it.
-Well, I don’t have bookoo money, so I felt slightly left out listening to this joint…
+It almost feels like those with bookoo money are the only ones that can relate to it… Well, I don’t have bookoo money, so I felt slightly left out listening to it.

 1. THE MARATHON CONTINUES